 The way in which goalies work has changed over the last century or so.
 In the past, you would often find that goalies would stand up and defend their goal.
 However, nowadays, the bulk of them will drop down to their knees.
 Some will be permanently down like that, while others will jump from standing to kneeling, dependent on the need.
 This is known as ‘butterfly goalkeeping.’

 Goalies are regarded as one of the toughest positions in the sport to play.
 I am not surprised, really.
 It can’t be easy to constantly change up your position, keep an eye on a fast-paced puck, and have a puck launched towards you at startling speeds.
 It is no wonder they wear so much padding!

 What Is The Role of The Defensemen In Ice Hockey?

 As I said before, This is a position that is split up into two positions.
 You have a left defenseman and a right defenseman.
 They both fill the same role, albeit on opposite sides of the hockey rink.

-The Main Rol of both of the defensemen is to stop the puck from getting close to their goal.
+The Main role of both of the defensemen is to stop the puck from getting close to their goal.
 This means that they work on defense.
-Other than the goalie, the defensemen are probably the best people on the Ice Hockey Rink when it comes to situational awareness.
+Other than the goalie, the defensemen are probably the best people on the Ice Hockey Rink regarding situational awareness.
 They know what is happening on that rink at all times, and they will know exactly where the puck is.